 Why does baby wake up crying?

 But, what does it mean when your baby wakes up crying from a nap, or in the morning when they are “done” sleeping?
+In this blog post, I’ll provide information and tips for when your baby wakes up crying.

 Baby Crying Between Sleep Cycles